How can I increase the value of my home? Here's the answer.

 To get ready for listing, clean up your front yard and the outside of your home.
 Start by repainting your home.
 Exterior painting is a relatively straightforward and inexpensive way to take years off your property, making it look as fresh and new as the day you first bought it.
 Depending on your home’s exterior, the exterior painting process might also address some structural defects: stucco exterior painters, for instance, will patch up and repair the stucco before painting.

 Once you’ve completed your cleanup work, stand in front of your home.
 Looks a lot better, right?
 This is the difference that a little exterior cleanup can make!

 Realtors are more than people who just sign paperwork.
 Experienced real estate professionals have been around the proverbial block more than a few times.
 In other words, they know what sells and adds value—and what doesn’t.
 If you’re planning a property improvement project with an eye toward listing your home, be sure to talk to them first.
 They’ll be able to guide you and give you ideas.

 As we’ve discussed, both interior and exterior painting can be a way to add value to your property.
-For a more detailed look at this subject, check out this helpful infographic.
+Check out this helpful infographic for a more detailed look at this subject.